How to create A/B Test for Dynamic URL? Step-by-step Tutorial

 2. Setup redirection URL and wildcards

-Now setup the Base Variation URL as the original link but replace the dynamic part to asterisk (*).
+Now setup the Base Variation URL as the original link but replace the dynamic part with an asterisk (*).
 Then, setup variation 1 as /laptop-test/*.

-For example, if your URL is https://example.com/blog/what-is-SEO and you wanted to test a new blog structure as https://example.com/new-blog/what-is-SEO.
-You can just create the asterisked pattern as https://example.com/blog/* and https://example.com/new-blog/*.
+For example, if your URL is https://example.com/blog/what-is-SEO and you wanted to test a new blog structure as https://example.com/new-blog/what-is-SEO, you can create the asterisked pattern as https://example.com/blog/* and https://example.com/new-blog/*.

 3. Launching the test